SwazLord/SoundHX/README.md

 #Features

 API Chaining: SoundHX.play("music").fadeTo(0);

 Supports groups of sounds

 Supports seamless looping

-Supports workaround for the 'looping bug' (http://www.stevensacks.net/2008/08/07/as3-sound-channel-bug/) Built-in Tweening system, no dependancies
+Supports workaround for the [looping bug](http://www.stevensacks.net/2008/08/07/as3-sound-channel-bug/)

+Built-in Tweening system, no dependancies

 Modular API: Use SoundInstance directly and ignore the rest.